baoqger/chrisbao/source/_posts/golang-context-source-code.md

 	key, val interface{}
 }
 ```
-There is one interesting Golang language feature here: `embedding`, which realizes `inheritance`.
+There is one interesting Golang language feature here: `embedding`, which realizes `composition`.
 In this case, `valueCtx` has all the four methods defined in `Context`.
 In fact, `embedding` is worthy much more discussion.
 Simplying speaking, there are 3 types of embedding: **struct in struct**, **interface in interface** and **interface in struct**. `valueCtx` is the last type, you can refer to this great [post](https://eli.thegreenplace.net/2020/embedding-in-go-part-1-structs-in-structs/)

 When you want to get the value out, you can use the `Value` method: